thebitmonk/send_post_api/docs/AccountipstatApi.md

 <a name="iPStatRouterGetAllAggregateIPStats"></a>
 # **iPStatRouterGetAllAggregateIPStats**
-> ModelsStat iPStatRouterGetAllAggregateIPStats(xAccountApiKey, ipid, provider, opts)
+> ModelsStat iPStatRouterGetAllAggregateIPStats(xAccountApiKey, ipid, opts)